 Money-back guarantee: 30 DAYS

-Included in every NordVPN subscription are apps for Windows, MacOS, Linux, iOS, and Android.
-Chrome and Firefox users can download dedicated browser extensions which can be used as remote controls for the appropriate VPN app.
+Every NordVPN subscription includes apps for Windows, MacOS, Linux, iOS, and Android.
+Chrome and Firefox users can download dedicated browser extensions that can be used as remote controls for the appropriate VPN app.

 NordVPN is just as impressive when it comes to privacy and security.
-It uses 256-bit encryption which is considered “military-grade,” and this comes with perfect forward secrecy.
+It uses effectively uncrackable 256-bit encryption, and this comes with perfect forward secrecy.
 You also get the best leak protection in the industry and a built-in kill switch.
 This means you can rest assured your data will always remain safe inside the encrypted tunnel.
+Use the chart below to see how NordVPN compares with the other VPN providers we tested in terms of security and privacy.

 BEST VPN FOR CHANGING BROWSER LOCATION:NordVPN is our top recommendation.
-There are thousands of servers worldwide, so you can get an IP address from almost anywhere.
+It has thousands of RAM-only servers worldwide, so you can get an IP address from almost anywhere.
 Fast speeds make it ideal for streaming, and there is a 30-day money-back guarantee.

 Read our full review of NordVPN.